glbala87/ELLA_tool/docs/releasenotes/README.md

 Note: If you only plan to use ELLA for SNVs (or wish to wait until more features are in place), the CNV-specific features can be turned off using [...].

-[TODO: screenshots and some more detail, update manual and technical docs]
+[TODO: screenshots and some more detail, update manual and technical docs (including instructions for configuring tracks)]

 ### :small_red_triangle: Breaking changes